 Guide to Cruise Ports and Terminals

-Most Caribbean cruises sail from the Port of Miami and the Port of Fort Lauderdale.
+Most Caribbean cruises sail from the Port of Miami and the Port Everglades (Fort Lauderdale).
 Seattle is the main US departure port for Alaska-bound cruises.

 The Port of Vancouver is the main departure port for Alaska-bound cruise ships.
 Victoria BC is a popular port-of-call on the west coast.